Written By: Karim Kaifi – Pet Owner &Pet Care Writer

 - Give them safe things to gnaw on to keep their brains busy.

 The scent of a female dog in heat can bring males from kilometers away.
-Limiting interaction keeps stress and unplanned pregnancies from happening.
+Limiting interaction keeps stress and unplanned pregnancies from happening, therefore veterinarians recommend close supervision during walks and outdoor time.

 Advice: